-The mission of Wake Tech’s AET Division is to provide education and training in applied engineering and design technologies, skilled trades and construction, and transportation, to prepare students for successful employment and rewarding careers in those fields.
+The mission of Wake Tech’s BEST Division is to provide education and training in Associate in Engineering, Applied Engineering and Design Technologies, Biotechnology, and Skilled Trades and Construction Technologies, to prepare students for successful employment and rewarding careers in those fields.

-The AET Division also promotes STEM initiatives and events to enrich students’ lives with real-world knowledge and practical experience, supporting them in becoming informed, engaged citizens and good stewards of community resources.
+The BEST Division also promotes STEM initiatives and events to enrich students’ lives with real-world knowledge and practical experience, supporting them in becoming informed, engaged citizens and good stewards of community resources.

-In keeping with Wake Tech’s core values, AET Division courses promote the following:
+In keeping with Wake Tech’s core values, BEST Division courses promote the following: